• WorldView

 There is beauty in this interdependence, but also great risk, because it means extinction can never be an isolated tragedy.
 Each fluctuation or loss of a species threatens the balance of the biome, which includes humanity, too.
 We rely heavily on the resources of the rainforest, especially for their roles in keeping Earth habitable—containing massive amounts of carbon, purifying water, fertilizing soil, and even mitigating disease and pest outbreaks.

-From the banks of the almighty Amazon to the wilds of Alaska, here are six swaths of biodiverse rainforest, each bursting with reminders of why it's so important to honor and preserve these exquisite ecosystems.
+From the banks of the almighty Amazon to the wilds of Alaska, here are five swaths of biodiverse rainforest, each bursting with reminders of why it's so important to honor and preserve these exquisite ecosystems.

 Amazon Rainforest, Peru